This post may contain affiliate links. Please read our privacy policy.

-Did you now that Americans eat 7 pounds of avocados on average per year?
-And that this stat is up from 1 pound back in 1989?
+Did you know that Americans eat 7 pounds of avocados on average per year?
+And that’s up from 1 pound back in 1989?
 Holy guacamole!
-But I believe it….and I also fully understand that if 7 pounds is the average, I must be eating a whole lot more.
-7 pounds a month?
+But I believe it…and I also fully understand that if 7 pounds is the average, I must be eating a whole lot more.
+Seven pounds a month?
 All things are possible.

 The Best Avocados for Guacamole